-British gooseberries are more usually green but they are also in other lovely colours including red, yellow and purple.
-In this recipe, I have used red gooseberries, but any of the colours will work as well.
+British gooseberries are more usually green but they are also in other lovely colors including red, yellow and purple.
+In this recipe, I have used red gooseberries, but any of the colors will work as well.

 - 1 tablespoon vegetable oil